(10): Is English a Value-Free Tool or a Language of Domination? My Experience in India

 show because they cannot access the ‘prestigious’ language, which is almost only

-Some of those schools make it a rule
+Some schools rule

 that students only speak in English within the school premises.
 In other non-English